 I’m a dual-degree major in Nursing and Healthcare Management Program with a minor in nutrition.
-This summer, I worked as a Food Justice and Farming Intern at the Penn and Food Wellness Collaborative (PFWC) with funding through the Philadelphia Summer Internship Award.
+This summer, I worked as a Food Justice and Farming Intern at the Penn Food and Wellness Collaborative (PFWC) with funding through the Philadelphia Summer Internship Award.

 The Penn Food and Wellness Collaborative is a new initiative that brings together a diverse range of stakeholders from across campus to address issues of food insecurity, wellness, food systems education, and environmental sustainability.

 I’ve always had joy and curiosity for food, but I felt very unaware: of where it comes from, the people that produce it, the labor it requires, and the barriers to access.
 This internship seemed like the perfect opportunity to help me learn more about food, food justice, food systems, equity, and wellness.

 Throughout the internship, my time was mainly split between the Penn Park Farm and Orchard and the Wellness office.
 At the farm, I collaborated with a team of five to plant, maintain, harvest, wash and distribute approximately 1600 pounds of produce to three distribution centers focused on relieving food insecurity for students, HUP employees, and Philadelphia community members.
 It was extremely rewarding to see the fruits of my labor (literally!) grow before my eyes.